-'''

 notAContainerMsg = (gIobj == self ?
 'My custom message' : nil)

-'''

-Since (as of TADS 3.0.9) if a message property returns nil this is taken as meaning "use the standard library message".
+If a message property returns nil this is taken as meaning "use the standard library message".
 The iobjMsg macro simply makes this a bit easier; allowing us to write the above line as:

-'''

 notAContainerMsg = iobjMsg('My custom message')

-'''